 This was written by David Foster, Jay Graydon and Bill Champlin.
-In our interview with Jay Graydon
+In a Songfacts interview with Jay Graydon

 he told the story: "David Foster produced an album for Jaye P. Morgan in 1976.
 It's a great record.
 It's available in Japan, and never did anything here, really.
 Then he was at Motown playing some songs with Jaye to try to get a deal over there.